sankalp1999/DSA_problems/leetcode/Recursion_Backtracking/README.md

 # Notes
 - Try to make a tree and branches.
 Then accordingly decide how to write code.
-- Permutation is more about swapping and trying out.
-  1. Choose
-  2. Explore
-  3. Unchoose
-  Permutation problems have two kind of solutions.
-One is the visited and non-visited in a for loop.
-I don't understand properly currently.
-In this approach, we build the list.
-We do not use any swapping in this approach.

   The other one is the swapping based solution.
 Notice that in the swapping based solution, **you modify the given array or string**.